 I worked in a few jobs while my savings was slowly sucked out of my IRA.
 The owner of the car dealership where I worked as Title Clerk allowed me to sell my RV off his lot—a kind gesture which plugged the hole in my bank account.

-Through the 1990s I wrote several books, most of which now sit on a shelf in my office closet.
+Through the 1990s I wrote several books, some of which have been carefully moved to a shelf in the garage.
 Unsuccessful at finding an agent or publisher, I shut down my efforts as the new century approached.

 In 2000, my mother passed away and my job became more and more important to my survival and more and more demanding.
-Although I dabbled in the writing game occasionally, it was not until I retired in July 2014 that I became more focused on becoming a published writer.
+Although I dabbled in the writing game occasionally, it wasn’t until I retired in July 2014 that I became more focused on becoming a published writer.